Daniel-KM/Omeka-S-module-EUCookieBar/README.md

 ------------

 This module requires the library [eucookiebar], that is currently provided with the module.
 It requires the library [jQuery] in the theme, generally enabled by default.

 See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

 * From the zip